-More generally, these results cast doubt on the ability of reputational forces to discipline sellers from enforcing harsh contracts to the letter, and suggest that policymakers should at least consider regulating consumer contracts when the terms seem to be one sided against consumers.
-This is because these one-sided terms might be included in the contract as a result of consumers’ failure to read the agreement, or as a result of their failure to correctly estimate the costs and benefits of the term.
-In this case, the enforcement of the harsh term against consumers is inefficient and harmful to consumers.
+More generally, these results cast doubt on the ability of reputational forces to prevent sellers from enforcing harsh contracts to the letter.
+Rather, they suggest that policymakers should at least consider regulating consumer contracts when the terms seem to be one-sided against consumers.
+This is because these one-sided terms might be included in the contract as a result of consumers’ failure to read the agreement, or as a result of consumers’ failure to correctly estimate the costs and benefits of the term.
+In such cases, the enforcement of the harsh terms against consumers is inefficient and harmful to consumers.

 Research Agenda